barathsurya2004/sproutsland/README.md

 - Player movement and controls
 - Basic collision detection
 - Tile-based world system
+- Inventory system for collecting and using items (In process)

 ### 🔜 Planned

 - NPC interactions and dialogues
 - Day-night cycle and weather effects
-- Inventory system for collecting and using items
 - Customizable player assets
 - Sound effects and background music